 What if I need help with remote learning?

 What if I need academic support?
-Are tutoring services available?
+Are tutoring services still available?

-The Banacos Academic Center provides a peer tutoring program which will continue online or by phone.
+The Banacos Academic Center provides a peer tutoring program which will continue online or by phone for the remainder of the spring semester.
 Students should contact their tutor to determine how they will proceed.
 Students in need of a tutor may request a tutor online.

 The Center for Reading and Writing will provide student support through remote means.
-Please sign up for an appointment at their website.
+Please sign up for an appointment via the website.

 If you are a student with a documented disability, please contact Disability Services at firstname.lastname@example.org, and if you are part of the Learning Disabilities Program, please contact email@example.com.

-Yes: Advising and registration will take place as scheduled.
-Please check the Registrar’s website for your advising dates.
+Yes.
+Advising and registration will take place as scheduled.
+Please check the Registrar’s website for your advising and registration dates.
 Students should contact their academic advisor to arrange for a phone, email, or virtual advising session and access to your registration PIN.